hubmapconsortium/portal-docs/faq.md

 <details><summary>Where should  I report any errors / make suggestions for new portal features or functionality / ask more questions about using the portal? </summary>

 We welcome your comments and your help to identify errors and define priorities for future portal releases.
-You can provide error reports, make suggestions, or ask questions through this form: hubmapconsortium.org/contact-form
+You can provide error reports, make suggestions, or ask questions through the form at https://hubmapconsortium.org/contact-form/.

 </details>